-Additionally, physical activity can be a social outlet through playing on the playground or during group activities and in gym classes.
-The socialization from playground interaction and a gym class far exceeds benefits compared to classroom socialization.
+Additionally, physical activity can be a social outlet through playing on the playground or during group activities, and in gym classes.
+The socialization from playground interaction and a gym class far exceeds the benefits compared to classroom socialization.

 By nature, children like physical activity, and they will request it when they are exposed to it as part of their routine.
 Special needs children have the same nature, and they are physically capable of activity.

 However, many of them have a great deal of anxiety and therefore may not participate for a variety of reasons including, but not limited to, noise, lighting, touching, and fear of groups.
 Non-verbal children are more likely to experience excess stress.
 Exercise is a great way to burn off excess nervous energy which can improve calm attention in non-verbal children.

 Fitness and nutrition are intertwined to improve both function and health.
 Nutrition is a key factor in maintaining a healthy nervous and immune system since 80% of the immune system is housed in the gut.
 With Autism, it is important to rule out intestinal dysbiosis, check for environmental toxicities, investigate impaired detoxification, and look for heavy metal toxicity.

 Additionally, check for high levels of inflammation, evaluate mitochondrial dysfunction, assess food sensitivities including gluten, monitor oxidative stress, and look for nutrient deficiencies in zinc, magnesium, manganese, vitamin A, vitamin B12, vitamin D, and omega-3 fats.